 Bringing data domains together can reveal new insights into certain parts of the business and deliver new levels of data transparency that can help power your business to the next level of delivering superior customer experiences.
 We will use the product data domain as a foundational start point when exploring domain relationships due to its heterogenous application across multiple industries.

-This blog post builds upon the concepts that were introduced in a previous article by Darren Cooper, entitled Multidomain MDM vs. Multiple Domain MDM.
+This blog post builds upon the concepts that were introduced in a previous article, entitled Multidomain MDM vs. Multiple Domain MDM.
 This is must-read material to get you into the ‘multidomain’ mindset.

 What is a data silo?